notaSWE/notablog/_posts/2023-03-06-I-Wrote-An-Aimbot-Using-Computer-Vision.md

 # Update Function
 ### If you are familiar with Pygame and/or general game development, you will likely be familiar with what an `update()` function might do.
 If not, a quick explanation:

-* Games work by generating frames, often-times fixed at 60 or 120 per second
+* Games run in units called frames, often-times fixed at 60 or 120 per second
 * Regardless, certain things need to happen every frame
 * In this case, we need the Aimbot class to have an update function
 * This function will check if a target has been identified via the `target_identified` boolean